 It’s a rustic, jaw-droopingly beautiful route that takes riders up badlands buttes, through prairie grasses and along tree-lined river bottoms.
 The trail gets its name from the Mandan word for “grandfather” a hint at the region’s long-standing resonance for tribes.
 This is a moody, sun-baked, mysterious place that, despite the occasional glimpse of a road or a dwelling built into a bluff, feels ancient, eternal, unchanging.

 This much beauty can be downright distracting when you’re on a bike.
 Despite this fact, the majority of the Maah Daah Hey Trails users are mountain bikers.
 Riders on horseback make up the next largest group of trail users, follower by a smaller number of hikers and bird watchers.
 There are eleven campgrounds located along the way if you want to make a trip of it, traveling the trail by day and resting under a canopy of stars at night.
-(Light pollution is low all over North Dakota, but this is one of the darkest corner of the state.)
+(Light pollution is low all over North Dakota, but this is one of the darkest corners of the state.)

 Or you can ride in or be dropped at twelve trailheads located along the way, like I did.
 My host Justin, of The Theodore Roosevelt Medora Foundation, dropped me off at the Bully Pulpit Trailhead, about three miles south of Medora near Bully Pulpit Golf Course in the Little Missouri National Grassland.